IntegerLimit/nomifactory-migrator/README.md

-# omnifactory-migrator
+# Nomifactory-migrator
-This script will migrate save data and other important files between development versions of the Omnifactory modpack found here: https://github.com/OmnifactoryDevs/Omnifactory
+This script will migrate save data and other important files between development versions of the Nomifactory and Nomifactory CEu modpacks.
+Original repo: https://github.com/capSAR273/omnifactory-migrator.

 **How to Use:**
 Open the .ps script with Powershell, and follow the prompts.
 If using the Python script, open it using a terminal and follow the prompts.